-Howard County families who have loved ones with autism may soon breathe a little easier knowing that county 911 operators and first responders are already “in the know” when called to an emergency.
-By giving residents the option to voluntarily “flag” their address in the system, the 911 Call Center will have first-hand knowledge that an individual with autism resides at a given address and that he or she may be nonverbal, oversensitive to sirens, unaware of danger, prone to elope, or exhibit other note-worthy behaviors.
-This information will be forwarded to first responders prior to their arrival on the scene.
+Howard County families who have loved ones with autism can breathe a little easier knowing that county 911 operators and first responders are already “in the know” when called to an emergency.
+The 911 Address Flagging Program gives residents the option to voluntarily “flag” their address in the system.
+This provides the 911 Call Center with first-hand knowledge that an individual with autism resides at a given address and that he or she may be nonverbal, oversensitive to sirens, unaware of danger, prone to elope, or exhibit other note-worthy behaviors.
+This information is then forwarded to first responders prior to their arrival on the scene.

 Police Lt.
-William Cheuvront, who has worked alongside HCAS for the past two years overseeing the Rapid Return tracking system (formerly, Project Lifesaver), didn’t need convincing when he was asked to help.
-He contacted the HCPD Commander of Communications on behalf of HCAS and together he and the commander outlined what information would be required from families who wish to flag their addresses.
+William Cheuvront, who has worked alongside HCAS overseeing the Rapid Return tracking system (formerly, Project Lifesaver), didn’t need convincing when he was asked to help.
+He contacted the Howard County Police Department Commander of Communications on behalf of HCAS and together he and the commander outlined what information would be required from families who wish to flag their addresses.

 How to Enroll

 Individuals, parents, or guardians of individuals with autism

 Requests may also be sent to the attention of: